ibexa/documentation-developer/docs/search/search_api.md

 To search through content you need to create a [`LocationQuery`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/Values/Content/LocationQuery.php) and provide your search criteria as a series of Criterion objects.

-For example, to search for all content of a selected Content Type, use one Criterion, [`Criterion\ContentTypeIdentifier`](contenttypeidentifier_criterion.md) (line 14).
+For example, to search for all content of a selected content type, use one Criterion, [`Criterion\ContentTypeIdentifier`](contenttypeidentifier_criterion.md) (line 14).

-The following command takes the Content Type identifier as an argument and lists all results:
+The following command takes the content type identifier as an argument and lists all results:

 ``` php hl_lines="14 16"
 // ...